Board of Directors

 Owner and Designated Broker

 Caroline graduated with an electrical engineering degree and started her career life as an engineer working in the California Aerospace Industry.
 She decided early on her true passion was investing in real estate and helping others to do the same.

 Having enjoyed over 30 years in real estate investing, renovating, selling, flipping and renting homes, Caroline currently works in both the Arizona and California markets.
 She was very lucky to find her husband of more than 15 years, Tommy, who shares her passion – they make a great team!

 Caroline’s second dearest passion (and Tommy’s too!) is to support local charities.
 She has spent over 30 years volunteering her time and providing financial assistance supporting those organizations she finds special.
 A 2nd Act is indeed a special organization and close to her and her husband’s hearts.
-Tommy’s first wife was a breast cancer survivor who was overcome several years later with an aggressive liver cancer and passed away.
+Tommy’s first wife, Ginger, was a breast cancer survivor who was overcome several years later with an aggressive liver cancer and passed away.